Meet Our Team

 Bill has had experience in immunology and molecular biology over a period of 35 years from his work at Johns Hopkins University.
 His research endeavors include identification of disease genes and comparative genomics.
 He has assisted—and continues to assist—in the experimental design of many of the projects in the laboratory.
 Bill received the Institute of Genetic Medicine Staff Award in 2004 from the Johns Hopkins University.
 His focus recently has been to find contributing genetic factors to the phenotypic variability of oculodentodigital dysplasia.

-Bryn Webb completed her BS degree in molecular biology at the University of Texas at Austin, where she was a National Merit Scholar and elected to the Phi Beta Kappa honor society.
-She went on to receive her MD with Distinction in Research from the University of Texas Southwestern Medical School in Dallas.
-She is enrolled currently in the combined Pediatrics/Medical Genetics 5-year residency program at Mount Sinai.
+Bryn Webb completed the combined Pediatrics/Medical Genetics 5-year residency program at Mount Sinai.
 She has had a strong interest in basic science research since her first laboratory internship while in college at the age of 17.
 Bryn has received numerous scholarships and fellowships to work in research labs at a variety of institutions including Harvard Medical School and the National Institutes of Health.
 Bryn joined the Jabs lab in 2009 and is currently working on projects studying Moebius and Goldenhar syndromes.
-In 2011 Bryn received an award from the Moebius Syndrome Foundation for the project, “Genetic Studies of Moebius Syndrome” She was also awarded the 2011 Rappaport Memorial Resident Research Awards for her project, “X Chromosome Exome Sequencing to Identify a Causative Gene Mutation in a Novel X-linked, Brachyolmia-type Skeletal Dysplasia.”
-She hopes to build a career as a physician scientist and combine clinical practice with basic research.
+In 2011 Bryn received an award from the Moebius Syndrome Foundation and the Rappaport Memorial Resident Research Award.
+She is a physician-scientist and an Assistant Professor in the Department.

-Jinglan got his PhD in 2009 from Baylor College of Medicine in Biochemistry and Molecular Biology.
-He is receiving his postdoctoral training in Clinical Biochemical Genetics and Clinical Molecular Biology.
-He is conducting some of his research work in Dr. Jabs' lab.
+Jinglan received his PhD in 2009 from Baylor College of Medicine in Biochemistry and Molecular Biology.
+He is receiving his postdoctoral training in Clinical Biochemical Genetics and Clinical Molecular Biology at Mount Sinai and now an Assistant Professor in the Department of Molecular and Human Genetics at Baylor.
+He is continuing to collaborate with the Jabs laboratory.
 Jinglan is very interested in developing new methodology to discover human disease biomarkers.

 Xueyan (Sherry) acquired her MD and MS in Microbiology from Hebei Medical University of P.R.
 China.
 She had been working as an assistant researcher in the Department of Dermatology at Mount Sinai for 5 years.
-Right now, she is a lab technician at Jabs' lab who started in July 2009.
-Her research focuses on studying the transgenic mouse models of craniofacial abnormalities including Apert, Beare-Stevenson cutis gyrata and Saethre-Chotzen syndromes.
+She was a senior lab technician of the Jabs laboratory from 2009-to 2014.
+Her research focused on studying the transgenic mouse models of craniofacial abnormalities including Apert, Beare-Stevenson cutis gyrata and Saethre-Chotzen syndromes.
+She is currently a laboratory manager at Wake Forest University.

 1425 Madison Avenue